 There are three of these during the summer: Chobok (the first bok), Joongbok (the middle bok), and Malbok (the last bok).
 They take place over the course of three separate days in the summer annually and depend on the lunar calendar.

 These three days are supposed to be the hottest days of this summer.
-Put your shades on and chopsticks up because Koreans have a booster menu ready that are guaranteed to keep you safe from the heat.
+Put your shades on and chopsticks up and get ready for these Korean summer foods that are guaranteed to keep you safe from the heat.

 10. Fried Chicken | 치킨